FAR-Lab/urban-fingerprinting/README.md

 This work is supported by Nexar Inc., who provides the anonymized dashboard camera image data that we work with.

-## Toolkit for Estimating Mobility Densities from Visual Footage
+## Toolkit for Estimating Mobility Densities from Visual Footage [AutoUI '24]
 - [Small-scale, Custom Instrumentation (SSCI)](docs/guides/ssci.md)
 - [Large-scale Collection & Aggregation (LSCA)](docs/guides/lsca.md)